-Screening is recommended yearly for women 40-74 who have an immediate family member (mother, daughter, sister, father, son, brother) with breast cancer.
+Screening is recommended yearly if you are between 40-74 and have an immediate family member (mother, daughter, sister, father, son, brother) with breast cancer.

-- Women over 40 years of age can self-refer to the breast program.
+- If you are over 40 years of age, you can self-refer to the breast program.

 Stay informed and know the benefits and risks of breast screening.